jamesd-cyber/network-configuration-packet-tracer-lab/README.md

 - Basic network security controls
 - Troubleshooting and validation
 ## About Me
-I’m a cybersecurity-focused IT professional based in the Greater Reading Area, building hands-on projects in networking and cyber security.
+I’m a cybersecurity enthusiast based in the Greater Reading Area, building hands-on projects in networking and cyber security.